Toilet troubleshooting isn’t as difficult as you might think, especially with these six helpful hints for solving the most common toilet problems.

 5. Tank Leaks at the Bottom

 Adjust the refill tube that runs into the overflow tube.
 You may need to replace the washers in the inlet valve.
 Tighten all nuts at the bottom of the tank.
-If this doesn’t work, replace the washers.
+In the event that this doesn’t work, replace the washers.

 Adjust/Attach a Refill Tube (go to Step #5)